I may have a problem. I really, really enjoyed designing my book cover. And at some point, I started making fake book covers because I could.

 Early drafts

 Before I found my model, I tried to use some landscape photos I took when I visited Singapore.
-I experimented with a day setting, a night setting and then a stylized poster.
-None of these worked, and for a while my favorite was one with a black background with neon green text.
+I experimented with a day setting, a night setting, and then a stylized poster.
+None of these worked, and for a while, my favorite was one that had a black background with neon green text.

-The problem with all these early drafts is I created these before I did my research.
+The problem with all these early drafts is that I created them before I did my research.
 None of them fit my book’s genre or expressed the mood of the story.

 I started using Inkscape for the first few covers.

-Inkscape is a free open source software that allows you to design logos and basic layout.
+Inkscape is a free, open-source software that allows you to design logos and basic layouts.
 It’s similar to Adobe Illustrator.
-It’s wonderful.
+There’s a bit of a learning curve, like with any software.

-I like Canva because it’s simple and fairly easy.
-But I use it more to brainstorm or look at layouts and design ideas.
-I didn’t use it for my final layout.
+Canva is your next best bet.
+It’s simple and intuitive, especially if you’re not a designer.
+I used it more to brainstorm or look at layouts and design ideas.
+I didn’t use it for my final layout because I wanted access to my original files, especially for the print layout!

 After I made version 12, I knew I needed some opinions, or an extra set of eyes to know if I was headed in the right direction.

-Eventually I had to tell myself.
+Eventually, I had to tell myself.
 It’s done.
-You got your cover design.
+You got your book cover design.
 Stop fiddling with it and get back to editing your book so you can sell it.